 In a vehicle

-When we’re going on holiday her harness goes on before we leave the house and stays on til we pull in to the garage when we get back.
-She’s so well trained I don’t need to clip her in to her cage in the car.
+When we’re going on holiday I used to put her harness on before we left the house and it stayed on til we pulled in to the garage when we get back.
+She’s so well trained I don’t need to clip her in to her cage in the car 99% of the time.
 Her cage sits on top of a box on the front passenger seat so that she has a good view out of the windows and can communicate with me.
 When we’re away it’s often better to start driving wherever she is in the car than try to get her in the cage first – when the car starts moving she’ll put herself in it.
 She often curls up and looks out, but if she’s really tired and she can tell we’re settled in for a while she’ll catnap.
 When the car stops she knows there’s somewhere new to investigate and will walk on to my knee ready to have her lead put on and get out.
 She knows which is her car and will be keen to get back in it after we’ve done an activity.
 If there’s someone else in the car with me she’ll sit on their lap instead of her cage.

-Overnight she’ll sleep in her cage (by choice) or walk all over me if she wants to snuggle in my sleeping bag.
+Overnight she’ll sleep in her cage (by choice) or in her bag, or walk all over me if she wants to snuggle in my sleeping bag.

 Her litter tray lives behind a seat so she can use it whenever she’s in the car.
 I take old yogurt pots to put her poos in so the car doesn’t smell before we can put them in a toilet.